Why is population an important topic?

 No. First of all, people are dependent in their retirement years for only a fraction of the time they're dependent in their childhood.
 Right now retirement lasts only half as long as the dependent period before a young person enters the workforce.
 If trends continue, it may decrease to a third or even a quarter of that youthful dependency.
 So children are far more expensive to the economy than the elderly!
 Secondly, population growth has to stop sooner or later, so bringing in more people is not a long-term solution.
 The long-term solution is to restructure our system so that we don't need a constant influx of more people.
 The sooner we stop the increase in numbers, the more intact we leave our resource base for our children of the future.

 Population continues increasing because the death rate worldwide dropped much farther than the birth rate.
 Of course no one wants to see death rates rise.
 That would be an unthinkably inhumane way to stop population growth!

 The humane way is for birth rates to drop and balance with today's lower death rates.
 Repeated studies in countries all around the world show that the longer children stay in school, the fewer children they will have.
 Smaller families can provide more resources for each child, and entire nations benefit when they have fewer children to drain their limited, declining resources.
 So education is the key to humane population stabilization.

 Our mission at World Population Balance is education because education is the key!

-Many of the statistics on this page come from the Executive Summary of World Population Prospects, 2004 Revision.
+Many of the statistics on this page come from the Executive Summary of World Population Prospects, 2004 Revision and more recent editions.